 (2) A new subsection (b) is added to read as follows:

-“(b)(1) Within one year of the effective date of Public Restrooms Program Emergency Amendment Act of 2026, passed on emergency basis on DATE (Enrolled version of Bill 26-XXX), the Director shall submit proposed guidelines for installation of public restroom facilities to the Public Space Committee, as established by Mayor’s Order 2009-114, dated June 18, 2009 (56 DCR 6862).
+“(b)(1) Within one year of the effective date of the Public Restrooms Program Emergency Amendment Act of 2026, passed on emergency basis on July 7, 2026 (Enrolled version of Bill 26-XXX), the Director shall submit proposed guidelines for installation of public restroom facilities to the Public Space Committee, as established by Mayor’s Order 2009-114, dated June 18, 2009 (56 DCR 6862).
 The guidelines shall be considered in accordance with existing laws and regulations by the Public Space Committee, which shall endeavor to standardize the site selection and approval process for public restroom facilities.

 “(2) The guidelines proposed pursuant to this subsection shall consider rules to enable the installation of public restroom facilities in curb lanes.”.